matomo-org/developer-documentation/docs/4.x/media-analytics/reference.md

 Allows you to set the tracker instances the tracker should use when tracking the progress and events of Media.
 Can be either a single tracker instance, or an array of Piwik tracker instances.
-This is useful when you are working with multiple Piwik tracker instances using `Piwik.getTracker` instead of `Piwik.addTracker`.
+This is useful when you are working with multiple Piwik tracker instances using `Matomo.getTracker` instead of `Piwik.addTracker`.

 ### `getPiwikTrackers()`

 Returns an array of Piwik tracker instances that are used by the Media Analytics plugin.
-By default, this will return the same as `Piwik.getAsyncTrackers()` and will return all tracker instances that were created eg via `Piwik.addTracker` or `_paq.push(['addTracker']);` unless custom Piwik tracker instances were set via `setPiwikTrackers()`.
+By default, this will return the same as `Matomo.getAsyncTrackers()` and will return all tracker instances that were created eg via `Piwik.addTracker` or `_paq.push(['addTracker']);` unless custom Piwik tracker instances were set via `setPiwikTrackers()`.

 ### `setMediaTitleFallback()`